Frequently Asked Questions

 AISA provides bus service for students requiring transportation.
 To arrange for bus service, please complete a transportation form and present it to the Accounts office for settlement.

 Yes.
-The AISA Parents’ Committee is an important part of the school.
+The AISA Parents’ Group is an important part of the school.
 It provides parent volunteers to help with school activities, supports new families and helps coordinate social, cultural and academic events within the school.
-It also offers a stage for communication among parents and the school administration.
+It also offers a channel for communication among parents and the school administration.

 To withdraw from AISA, an official withdrawal form needs to be completed and returned to the administrative assistant of the relevant division.